Nationals vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero will look for his 10th straight game with a hit in this matchup.
-During his last 10 outings he is hitting .293 with two doubles, two home runs, two walks and six RBI.
+- Guerrero has recorded at least one hit in 10 games in a row.
+During his last 10 games he is hitting .302 with two doubles, two home runs, two walks and seven RBI.

 Guerrero Recent Games